RonanAlmeida/reddit-stock-app/README.md

 - React

 # Run:
-For this web app to work, both the frontend and backend need to run servers at the same time.
+For this web app to work, both the frontend and backend need to run servers simultaneously.

 - Frontend Server
    - ```npm start ```